 A referendum on the United Kingdom’s membership of the European Union (EU) took place on 23 June 2016.
+Find out more about the Society's work since the referendum.

 The Society has conducted a 3-part phased project gathering evidence about the influence of the UK’s relationship with the EU on UK research.
 It is intended to inform debate.